michauhl/RBPBench/README.md

 In addition, for each dataset, the top 10 5-mer frequencies are given in the hover box (plus more infos like mono-nucleotide percentages).
-Also, the datasets are colored by their average sequence complexities (the higher the more even the mono-nucleotide percentages in the dataset, change to di-nucleotide percentages via --seq-comp-k).
+Also, the datasets are colored by their average sequence complexities (the higher the more even the mono-nucleotide percentages in the dataset, change to di-nucleotide percentages via `--seq-comp-k`).
 This way we can quickly assess sequence similarities and dissimilarities between input datasets, or e.g. spot interesting outliers.
 **Fig. 6b** extends on the k-mer frequencies plot, this time showing the k-mer variation on site level in the input datasets.
 The datasets are positioned based on the k-mer site percentage profiles.
-I.e., for each k-mer the % of sites in which the k-mer occurs is used as feature.
+I.e., for each k-mer the percentage of sites in which the k-mer occurs is used as feature.
 (default 4-mers, change via `--seq-var-kmer-size`).
 Dataset coloring is the mean site percentage of all present k-mers in the dataset, and the hover box shows many informative statistics (top and bottom 10 k-mers by site percentage, present k-mer percentage, average k-mer percentage, as well as site length statistics).